horrible-dong/QTClassification/README.md

 > <a href="#installation">🛠️ Installation</a> | <a href="#getting_started">📘
 > Documentation </a> | <a href="#dataset_zoo">🌱 Dataset Zoo</a> | <a href="#model_zoo">👀 Model Zoo</a>
 > English | [简体中文](README_zh-CN.md)

-### NOTICE

-This is the last version of 0.x.x.
-In the forthcoming version 1.0.0, we will include a range of model architectures specifically for training the CIFAR datasets.
-Additionally, we will also provide more advanced examples on how to manage configs methodically and efficiently.

 ## <span id="Installation">Installation</span>